other

 5) Pulse energy J rating or capacitor + voltage if known Prevents overstress and output drift

-Urgency: If you place an order without these 5 items, you are accepting unknown failure risk.
+Urgency: If you place an order without these five items, you are accepting unknown failure risk.
 Send them once - avoid repeated procurement cycles.

 Professional Studio Flash Tube Review Matrix